 - Explosions, which can occur in motor vehicle or workplace accidents

-- Electrical burns, which result from defective products, contact with power lines, or failure to follow proper lock out/tag out procedures
+- Electrical burns, which result from defective products or contact with power lines

-The source of the burn doesn’t matter much to the patient when it comes to the resulting pain and injury, although some sources of burns are more likely to inflict deeper and more severe damage, and medical professionals may treat different types of burns differently.
+The source of the burn doesn’t matter much to the patient when it comes to the resulting pain and injury, although some sources of burns are more likely to inflict deeper and more severe damage.

-Doctors generally classify burns into three different categories of severity.
+Doctors classify burns into three different categories or “degrees” of severity, ranging from more mild first-degree burns to life-threatening third degree burns.

-- Second-degree burns are more serious and extend into the outer epidermis layer and the dermis, or lower layer, of skin.
-You might receive a second-degree burn from accidentally pouring boiling water onto your body or touching a clothes iron.
+- Second-degree burns are more serious and extend into the outer epidermis layer and the lower layer of skin (the dermis).
+You might receive a second-degree burn from accidentally pouring boiling water onto your body or touching a hot clothes iron.
 In addition to pain and redness, most second-degree burns cause blistering and swelling.

 - Third-degree burns are among the most severe burns.
 They burn all the way through the epidermis and dermis skin layers and damage the tissue underneath.
 Skin may turn white or blackened and charred and it may go numb if nerves were damaged.
 Most severe burn injuries that result in lawsuits, such as those from fires or electrical shocks, are third-degree burns.

 Some medical professionals also use additional categories – up to the sixth degree – to indicate injuries that burn down into ligaments, tendons, muscles, bones, or internal organs.
 Third-degree burns and worse, especially if they cover a significant percentage of the body, can lead to a range of complications and may require extended hospitalization and skin-graft surgeries.
 If the burn damages muscle and other interior tissue, patients may require physical therapy to regain range of motion.
 Because of extensive nerve damage, burns at these levels can cause chronic pain.